-Funding must only be used for the purposes for which it was provided.
-The Grant Agreement Terms and Conditions provides further definitions of eligible items at Section 21.
-Definitions.
-Funding provided under the IPS program may be used for:
+Funding for this activity must only be used for the purposes for which it was provided.
+The Grant Agreement Terms and Conditions provides further definitions of eligible items at Section 21: Definitions.
+Funding provided to AMH providers may be used for:

-- staff salaries and on-costs, which can be directly attributed to the provision of the IPS program in the identified IPS program sites as per the Grant Agreement

-- employee training for paid and unpaid staff, and Committee and Board members that is relevant, appropriate and in line with the delivery of the IPS program

-- engaging people or organisations with relevant expertise to ensure organisational capacity to deliver services (that it, measurement of fidelity, research and evaluation, as appropriate), and

-- operating and administration expenses directly related to the delivery of services such as:

-- materials and equipment directly relating to service delivery

-- marketing of services, including electronic promotion of services

-- telephones

-- rent and outgoings

-- computer/IT/website/software
+- establishment costs of the pilot - staff salaries and on-costs, which can be directly, attributed to delivery of the AMH pilot in the identified AMH centres - employee training for paid and unpaid staff, and Committee and Board members that are relevant, appropriate, and in line with the delivery of the pilot - engaging people, organisations and/or state and territory stakeholders with relevant expertise to ensure organisational capacity to deliver services including the Fidelity Review provider - incidental expenses that will support participants to meet employment outcomes - a pilot evaluation; and - operating and administration expenses directly related to the delivery of the pilot such as: - materials and equipment directly relating to service delivery - marketing of services, including electronic promotion of services - telephones - rent and outgoings - computer/IT/website/software

 - insurance

 - utilities

 - postage

 - stationery and printing

-- accounting and auditing
+- · accounting and auditing

-- travel/accommodation costs, and
+- travel/accommodation costs

+- aids, assistance or technology for people engaging with service

-- assets as defined in Grant Agreement Terms and Conditions that can be reasonably attributed to meeting agreement deliverables.
+- assets that can be reasonably attributed to delivery of the IPS AMH pilot.

-The Grant Agreement Terms and Conditions outline how funds must be spent, acquitted and repaid (if necessary).
+The Grant Agreement Terms and Conditions will outline how funds must be spent, acquitted and repaid (if necessary).